Product Liability FAQ

 Were You Injured Due to a Product Defect?
 Let Us Evaluate Your Case

 Product liability law is different from ordinary personal injury law since it addresses specific issues that affect the consumer.
-With these set of rules, it becomes easier to recover the damages.
 Every party in the distribution chain must do their part to ensure that the product is safe and beneficial to the consumer.
-Without the assistance of a defective product attorney in Los Angeles consumers cannot identify the flaws as well as the negligent party.
+Without the assistance of a defective product attorney in Los Angeles consumers cannot identify the flaws and the negligent party.

 Product liability cases are broken into three sub-components:

 Having a design defect means that something is wrong with the product itself.
 A defective design poses several threats, making the product inherently dangerous.
 A few years ago, when Ford manufacturers installed the gas tanks at the back of the car, the car would go up in flames whenever rear-end collisions occurred.